 Mighty outpourings of the Spirit resulting in large numbers of conversions have happened since biblical times.
 Historians and theologians sometimes refer to such outpourings as “revivals” or “awakenings.”
 Before we look at some of the awakenings that have occurred throughout history, it is important that we define our terms.
-Other articles in this month’s issue of Tabletalk will explain the difference between true and false revival.
+Other articles will explain the difference between true and false revival.
 Suffice it to say that not everything that Christians have called “revival” is revival in the sense we are using the term.
 The terms “revival” and “awakening” properly refer to works of the Holy Spirit that cannot be coerced or brought about through emotional manipulation.
 They cannot be scheduled.
 True revivals are sovereign works of God, and He chooses when and where they occur.

 Much of the story of Israel in the Old Testament is a story of rebellion against God and rejection of His Word.
 The stories of the downward spirals that occurred at the time of the judges and in the years after the division of the kingdom are well known.
 From time to time, however, we see the people of Israel repent and return to the Lord, even if only for a short time.
 Under the leadership of Samuel, for example, the people of Israel turned from idols and served the Lord (1 Sam.
 7:3–4).
 The people briefly turned to the Lord in the wake of Elijah’s defeat of the priests of Baal (1 Kings 18:39).
 In 2 Chronicles 29–32, we read another beautiful story of the people’s return to the Lord under the reign of Hezekiah.

 All of the Old Testament stories of revival have a few major points in common.
 First, there is a lengthy period of spiritual decline.
 Second, one or more persons recognize Israel’s sin and call the people to repentance.
 Third, the people recognize their sin and cry out to God.
 Fourth, God responds and turns the hearts of His people back to Himself.
 There are many examples of this pattern in the Old Testament, but sadly, there is one other thing that all of these Old Testament “revivals” have in common: they are short-lived.
 They do not have long-lasting effects.
 The nation again and again turns away from God.
 The prophets, therefore, look forward to a day when God will pour out His Spirit and give His people a new heart (Isa.
 44:3; Ezek.
-11:17–20; 36:24–28; 39:29; Joel 2:28).
+11:17–20; Ezek.
+36:24–28; Ezek.
+39:29; Joel 2:28).

 With the coming of Christ in the New Testament, all of these Old Testament promises and prophecies begin to be fulfilled.
 John the Baptist tells Israel that Jesus is the one who will baptize the people with the Holy Spirit (Matt.
 3:11; John 1:33).
 It is through Him that the prophecies of Isaiah and Ezekiel and Joel will be fulfilled.
-In His Upper Room Discourse, Jesus instructs the disciples about many things, including the person and work of the Holy Spirit (John 14:15–17, 26; 15:26; 16:7–15).
+In His Upper Room Discourse, Jesus instructs the disciples about many things, including the person and work of the Holy Spirit (John 14:15–17, John 14:26; John 15:26; John 16:7–15).
 They may have been surprised to learn that the Spirit would come only after Jesus had departed, but that is what He told them (John 16:7).
 Forty days after Jesus was raised from the dead and walked out of the tomb, He did depart.
 He ascended to the right hand of God.
-Ten days later, on the day of Pentecost, Jesus poured out the Holy Spirit on His people, and the Old Testament prophecies were fulfilled (Acts 2:16, 33).
+Ten days later, on the day of Pentecost, Jesus poured out the Holy Spirit on His people, and the Old Testament prophecies were fulfilled (Acts 2:16–33).
 Filled with the Spirit, Peter proclaimed the gospel to the people in Jerusalem, and what was the result?
-“There were added that day about three thousand souls,” and day by day the Lord added to this number (Acts 2:41, 47).
+“There were added that day about three thousand souls,” and day by day the Lord added to this number (Acts 2:41–47).
 Pentecost is the first truly great awakening in the Bible.